dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, the Advance Durable Goods index and reviewed OCR corpus, the New Residential Construction index, one representative G.17 raw release, and all eleven complete raw/normalized manifests.
+The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, the Advance Durable Goods index and reviewed OCR corpus, the New Residential Construction and New Residential Sales indexes, one representative G.17 raw release, and all twelve complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.